Skip to Main Content

 Reference management

-Choosing a reference management tool is a decision based on personal preference of specific features, or a need to use the same tool as colleagues.
-Below are some features of potential interest to different students:
+While we recommend Zotero, choosing an RCM tool is a decision based on personal preference, or a need to use the same tool as colleagues.
+A broad comparison of features is below:

-• Both products work with Harvard and APA.
+• Both Zotero and Endnote work with Harvard and APA.
 Zotero is the better product to use with OSCOLA.

-• Zotero allows you to make folders, and add searchable notes and tags to help you organise your collection, Endnote only uses folders and groups.
-It is important to consider the best way to use these organisational features before applying too many.
+• Zotero allows you to make folders, add searchable notes and tags, and organise your collection, Endnote only uses folders and groups.
+Consider the best way to use these features before applying too many.

-• Zotero takes a snapshot image of web pages, Endnote does not.
+• Zotero takes a snapshot image of web pages, Endnote doesn't.

 • Zotero and Endnote have built-in PDF viewers with highlight and sticky-notes options, which are searchable.

-• Endnote allows you to create a ‘Watch folder’, so any time you save a new pdf file to that location it will upload it to your library.
+• Endnote allows you to create a ‘Watch Folder’.
+When you save a PDF file to the Watch Folder, it will upload to your library.

 • Endnote and Zotero both allow collaboration.

-If you are still unsure which tool is best for you, we suggest Zotero as the most straightforward.
-If you want to change to another tool at any time, you can export your library.
+If you're unsure which RCM tool to use, we strongly recommend Zotero as the most straightforward.
+If you want to change to another tool, you can export your library.
 If you need further advice please contact your Academic Librarian.